 Hidden links will not be considered when running a layout.

-If all annotation subjects (nodes, links and combos) are hidden, the annotation is also hidden.
+If all annotation subjects (nodes, links and combos) are hidden and the annotation has subject-relative positioning, the annotation is also hidden.

 To show items, call the show() function.